Using Networked Improvement Communities to Improve Educational Practice

 By using Plan-Do-Study-Act cycles, stakeholders can learn from one another about what works, for whom, and why.

-Our experts study the effectiveness of NICs and continuous improvement and know what works and what might not.
-We believe that by including your stakeholders from the start—developing measures and collecting data together—everyone not only will be engaged throughout the improvement process, but will take ownership.
+Our experts have studied the effectiveness of Networked Improvement Communities and continuous improvement and know what works and what might not.
+We have deep experience in serving as the “hub” or “backbone” of NICs focused on a wide range of topics, including supporting student growth in math, literacy, and STEM subjects.
+We believe that by including your stakeholders from the start—developing measures and collecting data together—everyone will be engaged not only throughout the improvement process, but will take ownership of it.

-Our researchers and experts in practice—many of whom are former teachers—work closely to not only provide you with evidence-based best practices, but support your implementation of them.
+Our researchers and technical assistance experts—many of whom are former teachers and leaders in districts around the country—work closely to provide you not only with evidence-based best practices, but to support your implementation of them.

 A Selection of AIR’s NIC Work